How to increment a variable in Python

 print(f"Incremented values: {incremented}")--OUTPUT--Incremented values: [2, 3, 4, 5]

-• The map() function applies operator.add to each element from your values list and a corresponding element from a list of ones.
+• Functional Style: The map() function applies operator.add to pairs of elements—one from your values list and one from a generated list of ones.

 Move faster with Replit